aazuspan/aazuspan.github.io/content/nested-modules.md

 Authors: Aaron Zuspan
 Summary: Can you speed up Earth Engine module imports by simplifying your file structure?

-In a [recent blog post](https://aazuspan.github.io/should-you-minify-your-earth-engine-modules.html), I found that shrinking an Earth Engine module's size by 75% had almost no effect on import speed in the Code Editor because most of the time was spent waiting for Earth Engine to access the module, not downloading its contents.
-That made me wonder, if each file requires some overhead time to import, can you speed up module imports by simplifying a module's file structure?
+In a [recent blog post](https://aazuspan.github.io/should-you-minify-your-earth-engine-modules.html), I found that shrinking an Earth Engine module's size by 75% had almost no effect on import speed in the Code Editor because most of the time was spent waiting for Earth Engine to find it, not downloading its contents.
+That made me wonder, if each required file incurs some unavoidable overhead in import time, can you speed up module imports by simplifying a module's file structure?

 ## Module Design

-When I'm building an Earth Engine module, I typically create one root file that imports from submodules.
-This allows for clean organization of code while only requiring users to make a single import.
+When building an Earth Engine module, I usually make one root file that imports from submodules.
+That allows for organization of code while only requiring users to make a single import.
 For example, I might have a file called `tools` with the following contents:

 ```js
 exports.ui = require("users/aazuspan/repo:src/ui.js")
 exports.image = require("users/aazuspan/repo:src/image.js")
 ```

 The `ui` and `image` submodules would contain their own exported functions.
-A user could then import `tools` and access both submodules, like so:
+A user could import `tools` and access both submodules, like so:

 ```js
 var tools = require("users/aazuspan/repo:tools");